Quick Answer Wordless picture books are excellent for toddlers. Use one text-free book daily for 10 minutes, narrate what you see, ask open questions, and let your toddler lead. A University of Waterloo study found parents use richer, more descriptive language when reading wordless books with toddle

-Are Wordless Picture Books Good for Toddlers?
-Try This Plan
+Wordless Picture Books for Toddlers: 7-Day Plan [1-3]

 Guides